 PUP 100 Introduction to Environmental Design.
-(3) fall and spring
+(3)

 Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
 Cross-listed as APH 100/DSC 100.
 Credit is allowed for only APH 100 or DSC 100 or PUP 100.
-General Studies: HU, G, H
+General Studies: HU.
+G. H